Abdulmutallib-PhD/eunetx/README.md

-# UNetX: Automated Brain Tumor Segmentation in CT Medical Images
+# EUNetX: Automated Brain Tumor Segmentation in CT Medical Images

 ## Overview

-This project presents **UNetX**, a novel deep learning architecture inspired by UNet++ for automated segmentation of brain tumors from CT medical images.
+This project presents **EUNetX**, a novel deep learning architecture inspired by UNet++ for automated segmentation of brain tumors from CT medical images.
 The model improves segmentation accuracy, computational efficiency, and generalizability over existing models like UNet++, TransUNet, Swin-PANet, and MedT.

-UNetX integrates extended skip connections and a lightweight feature fusion (LFF) mechanism to better capture complex tumor boundaries with high efficiency.
+EUNetX integrates extended skip connections and a lightweight feature fusion (LFF) mechanism to better capture complex tumor boundaries with high efficiency.

 ---